Blissful Birth Doula

-1. Training workshop taught by Rebekah Porter who has worked as a birth doula for over 20 years.
+1. Training workshop taught by Rebekah Porter who has worked in the birth field for over 27 years.

 3. Receive via email a digital Blissful Birthing Certified Doula badge to add to your websites and business cards (png and jpeg format).

 4. Sample client intake forms, contracts, & birth plan templates.